Note Guidelines¶

 Conditions Governing Use notes detail any restrictions on reproduction or publication after access to materials has been granted due to copyright, donor agreement, or other reasons.

-The Reuther has drafted several boilerplate statements to be used with collections of different processing levels and/or those that include oral histories, listed below.
-Use the appropriate statement and add any additional restrictions specific to that collection, if any apply.
+The Reuther has drafted several boilerplate statements to be used with collections based on processing levels and/or those that include oral histories, listed below.
+Use the appropriate statement and add any additional restrictions specific to that collection, if applicable.
+If an additional use restriction is needed, specify what portion of the collection it applies to (a specific box, the whole collection, etc.) and provide an explanation of why a use agreement will be required.
+Make sure the "restrictions apply" box is checked under Basic Information in the resource record.

 Boilerplate Text